Xeus-Territory/obsidian_world/content/Tech Second Brain/Research/Project for 1st time/Compile gRPC for 1st time.md

   - makefile
   - DIY
   - cmake
+  - for-1st-time
 ---
-*So like the previous topic - [[Play with Makefile]], I hope you and me can produce the makefile for helping compile `C++` project, especially gRPC - pretty hard when work with `C++` than others language.
+*So like the previous topic - [[Play with Makefile for 1st time]], I hope you and me can produce the makefile for helping compile `C++` project, especially gRPC - pretty hard when work with `C++` than others language.
 So take a look and maybe we will learn about `CMake`.
 I' dunno but I will try* 🙌🙌🙌

 # Hard to try gRPC with Makefile